brianwilsongh/wilsontheory.github.io/_posts/2019-03-26-initial-thoughts-going-serverless-lambda.markdown

 Total:        282  336  40.3    328     487
 ```

-I did confirm that the results from amazon.com were similar to a number of other websites I frequent.
+*Note that I did confirm that the results from amazon.com were similar to a number of other websites I frequent.*

 So to interpret these results, we have to not only look at the total time it took to finish requests but at the individual components contributing to it.